pymupdf/PyMuPDF-Layout/reducto_results/markdowns/page_127.md

 -continued

-Key information:
+Key information: Chemical structure and volume 350Å³.
-*   Molecule with a cyclohexane ring, benzene ring, two isopropyl groups, and a sulfonic acid group.
-*   Volume of 350 Å³.

 311 A³